Patternslib/Patterns/demo/carousel/documentation.md

 carousels.
 Just by adding a `pat-carousel` class to your markup you can turn anything into a beautiful carousel.

-Carousels usually use an unnumbered list to define all panels:
+Carousels usually use an unordered list to define all panels:

     <ul class="pat-carousel">
       <li><img title="Panel 1"/></li>